I missed the fried apple pies, the wraps and the fried fish filet.

 8. Cheddar Melt

 Can you remember this popular cheesy item?
 The Cheddar Melt consisted of a quarter-pound patty loaded with onions, teriyaki sauce and a rich Cheddar cheese sauce, all inside a rye bun.
-It was first introduced in the US in 1988, and it was discontinued in the same year (though it made a brief reappearance in 2004).
+It was first introduced in the US in 1988 and was discontinued in the same year (though it made a brief reappearance in 2004).
 An adapted version of the Cheddar Melt is still available in Brazil, featuring a beef patty, Cheddar-flavoured sauce, soy sauce–soaked onions and a dark sesame bun.

 7. McDonald’s Pizza